mui/mui-x/docs/data/data-grid/editing/editing.md

 />
 ```

-In the example above, shouldDeleteRow is a function that determines whether a row should be deleted based on the
+In the example above, `shouldDeleteRow` is a function that determines whether a row should be deleted based on the
 updated row data.
-If shouldDeleteRow returns true, the row will be deleted from the Data Grid's internal state.
+If `shouldDeleteRow` returns `true`, the row will be deleted from the Data Grid's internal state.

 ### Server-side validation